ramezrafla/redis-oplog/README.md

 meteor run --settings settings.json
 ```

-### A note about cacheTimeout and cacheTimer
+## CacheTimeout and cacheTimer

 - `cacheTimeout` (ms) is the max time a document can be unaccessed before it is deleted - default 60 minutes
-- `cacheTimer` (ms) sets the delay in the `setTimeout` timer that checks cache documents' last access delay - default 10 minutes
+- `cacheTimer` (ms) sets the delay of the `setTimeout` timer that checks cache documents' last access delay vs `cacheTimeout` - default 10 minutes

 In other words, your worst-case delay before clearing a document is `cacheTimeout + cacheTimer`.
 Don't set `cacheTimer` too low so not to overload your server with frequent checks, set it too high and you overload your memory.
-Default is 10 minutes.

 Each project is different, so watch your memory usage to make sure your `cacheTimeout` does not bust your heap memory.
 It's a tradeoff, DB hits vs Meteor instance memory.
-Regardless, you are using way less memory than the original redis-oplog as there is no duplication of docs (exception: if you have large docs, see notes at end of this doc)
+Regardless, you are using way less memory than the original redis-oplog (which stored the same data for every different subscription)  - if you have large docs, see notes at end of this doc

+## Secondary Reads

+If you don't set `secondaryReads` to a Boolean value (`true`/`false`) we parse your `MONGO_URL`.

+This functionality affects two things:
+1. Forces default strategy for limits (see below)
+2. Automatically enables race conditions detection if `raceDetection` is null (useful if you want the same settings.json in development as in production)

+## Race Conditions Detector

+> You will see in your server logs `RedisOplog: RaceDetectionManager started` when it starts up

+Given we are counting on internal caching (and potentially secondary reads) this detector is very important.
+It reads from your primary DB node (if you are reading from secondary nodes we will create a connector to your primary DB node) to fetch a clean copy of the document in the case where data is changing too fast to guarantee the cache is accurate.
+Observers will be triggered for changed values.

+The setting `raceDetectionDelay` value is important, we check within that time window if the same fields were affected by a prior mutation.
+If so, we get the doc from the primary DB node.
+A crude collision detector is in place to prevent multiple meteor instances from making the same call.
+The one that does make the call will update all the other meteor nodes.

+You will get a warning in the console like this: `Redios-Oplog: Potential race condition users-<_ID> [updatedAt, password]` which will indicate that we caught a potential race condition and are handling it (set `debug` to true to see the sequence of events)

+> If you are facing weird data issues and suspect we are not catching all race conditions, set `raceDetectionDelay` to a very large value then see if that fixes it and watch your logs, you can then tweak the value for your setup

+If you have fields that change often and you don't care about their value (e.g. `updatedAt`) you can disable race detection on the server at startup:
+`this.collection.addRaceFieldsToIgnore(['updatedAt'])`

 ## Setup & basic usage